A Close Look at Revelation 2 and 3 With Q and A

 Many wrongly put down a new Christian in his zeal for the things of God as being without wisdom and the like.
 However in Revelation 2, the Lord exalted their actions and stated, in part, remember and do the things you did at first as the remedy for all who have forsaken their first love.
 God wants all Christians to be like new converts with their first love being Him with that burning enthusiasm for spiritual things manifested in obedience, love for God’s word, love for people, witnessing, etc.

-Can You Remember the Height
+Can You Remember the Height From Which you Have Fallen?

-If you are only a church goer, but have never been truly saved and, therefore, radically changed by the power of God, you would have nothing to remember regarding your changed behavior and freedom from sin’s slavery.
-If that be the case, you are still spiritually dead and lost and need for the first time to make peace with God.
-This could be the case even though you have been water baptized, read the Bible, pay your tithe and regularly pray.
-For your own soul’s sake, turn from all of your idols now to serve God.
 All, 100%, of your faith for salvation must be in Jesus.
-Church membership, lodge membership, Mary, water baptism, keeping the Saturday Sabbath, etc. has never brought about forgiveness of sins and will not for you either.
+Church membership, lodge membership, mother Mary, water baptism, keeping the Saturday Sabbath, etc. has never brought about forgiveness of sins and will not for you either.
 Remember, to have salvation you must be willing to submit to the Lord Jesus and unashamedly follow (obey) him now in this wicked society in which we live.
 Are you willing to do this?
 There should be no hesitation regarding this.
 Your soul is your most valuable possession.
 No sin or person is worth going to the lake of fire over.

-●Jesus describes himself, in the form of mini-autobiographies with each being different from the other six.
+Jesus describes himself, in the form of mini-autobiographies with each being different from the other six.

-●Jesus said: “I know (certain details)” such as: their deeds, you cannot tolerate wicked men, afflictions, where you live, you have little strength, etc.
+Jesus said: "I know (certain details)" such as: their deeds, you cannot tolerate wicked men, afflictions, where you live, you have little strength, etc.

-●Jesus gives his thrilling promises only to the overcomer.
+Jesus gives his thrilling promises only to the overcomer.
 The word overcomer means to conquer, prevail, get the victory.
 Never forget: the Christian is in a life or death battle, fight, and war against sin and spiritual deception.
 This battle will determine where he spends eternity.

 Elsewhere in the Bible, the term overcome, or a form of it, is found:

 He who overcomes will inherit all this, and I will be his God and he will be my son.
-But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars—their place will be in the fiery lake of burning sulfur.
+But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars -- their place will be in the fiery lake of burning sulfur.
 This is the second death (Rev. 21:7,8).

 (To note what the overcomer inherits, please read carefully the first several verses of Revelation chapter 21.)
 Some other Scriptures with overcome in it are the following: